akshatmittal61/nextjs-template/CONTRIBUTING.md

-# Contributing to City Tales
+# Contributing to NextJS Template

-Loving City tales, and want to be a part of team?
+Loving NextJS Template, and want to be a part of team?

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: